Skip to Main Content

 Getting the fundamentals right is essential to modernizing the data strategy and allowing companies to monetize data and engage with customers more effectively.

-Embrace certainty in the future with a data-driven strategy
+Embrace certainty in the future with a customer data strategy roadmap

 Businesses cannot control what is happening in the world around them.
 However, they can decide whether they will do things differently or sit and wait.
-These are some quick actions that businesses can take to weather the storm of uncertainty—and come out ahead:
+These are some quick actions that you can take to weather the storm of uncertainty to come out ahead:

-• Earn trust with customers.
+1. Earn trust with customers.
 Customers won’t share data if they don’t trust how a business will use it.
-Publicis Sapient’s research shows that consumers in the U.S. say they feel more comfortable sharing data if a company clearly explains how data is being used (55 percent) and if the organization states that it complies with privacy laws and regulations (46 percent).
-Now is an important time for companies to build progressive consent management into their infrastructure to align with regulations while also building consumer trust.
+Publicis Sapient’s research shows that 33 percent of global consumers cite data privacy concerns as a source of digital friction when attempting to complete a transaction.
+Now is an important time for companies to build progressive consent management and a robust governance framework into their infrastructure to align with regulations while also building caonsumer trust.

-• Monetize data.
-Creating new revenue streams with consented data not only unlocks new value for the organization but it increases the customer and prospect signal powering all the strategies.
+2. Monetize data.
+Creating new revenue streams with consented data not only delivers new value but it also makes it easier for you to know what your customers and soon-to-be customers want and need.
 Monetization provides the platform to greater collaboration with enterprise partners and accordingly driving better enterprise outcomes.

-• Put the customer at the center of everything.
+4. Put the customer at the center of everything.
 It is easy to get technical when talking about maximizing data.
 But no matter what avenue a business pursues, the customer should always be at the center and then design services and approaches from there.
 They are what matters most in the equation.
+Prioritize data-driven customer engagement to meet them where they are.

 Economic uncertainty shouldn’t lead to business paralysis.
 In fact, it’s a time to position for a more lucrative future, but that will require laying the foundation to do so.